pedromargolles/pyDecNef/docs/introduction/installation.md

 ## Infrastructure

-An ethernet local area network (LAN) needs to be wired between three computers:
+An ethernet local area network (LAN) is required between three computers:

-- MRI scanner host computer used to manage scanning sessions and MRI sequences configuration.
+- MRI scanner host computer used to manage scanning sessions and MRI sequence configuration.

-- The server computer which will be running real-time preprocessing and decoding scripts
+- The server computer which will be running real-time volumes preprocessing and decoding scripts

-- The client computer which will be running the experimental presentation software, and presenting stimuli and feedback to participant in the MRI scanner.
+- The client computer running the experimental software and presenting stimuli and feedback to participant in the MRI scanner.

 <center>
 <br>
 <img src="../../assets/images/ethernet_lan.png" alt="Ethernet Local Area Network Diagram" width="500">
 </center>

+## MRI scanner

+While pyDecNef framework might work with any type of MRI scanner as it does not rely on any specific brand functionality, the integration with <a href="https://firmm.readthedocs.io/en/3.2/installation/" target="_blank">Framewise Integrated Real-time MRI Monitoring (FIRMM)</a>) software required to transfer volumes from MRI scanner host computer to server computer works better with Siemens or GE scanner models.

 ## MRI scanner host computer

-MRI scanner host computer should be able to copy in real-time functional DICOM files into a specific Server's folder.
+MRI scanner host computer needs to be configured to be able to copy in real-time functional DICOM files into a specific Server's folder.

 Real-time processing scripts running in server computer include a watcher class, which will be in charge of looking at that folder to initialize volume preprocessing as fast a new volume is written out.

-With that goal, Siemens and Prisma scanners host computers can use *ideacmdtool* program in combination with FIRMM.
+With that goal, Siemens Trio and Prisma scanners host computers can use *<a href="https://firmm.readthedocs.io/en/3.2/siemens_ideacmdtool/" target="_blank">ideacmdtool</a>* program in combination with <a href="https://firmm.readthedocs.io/en/3.2/installation/" target="_blank">FIRMM</a>) software.

-- <a href="https://firmm.readthedocs.io/en/3.2/installation/" target="_blank">FIRMM</a>
 - <a href="https://firmm.readthedocs.io/en/3.2/siemens_ideacmdtool/" target="_blank">ideacmdtool</a>

 ## Server: volumes preprocessing & decoding computer